nestordemeure/breviarium/data/english.md

 ### Getting Rid of an Ungrateful Guest

 Have a pre-arranged signal with a servant, so that when he receives a sign from you, he calls you away as if for urgent business, whispering in your ear or sending a messenger with letters, or announcing that harm has been done, or that there are disturbances among your subjects.

-Have a doctor forbid you from speaking or drinking, etc. Have a saddled horse brought, as if you are about to depart.
+Have a doctor forbid you from speaking or drinking, etc.

+Have a saddled horse brought, as if you are about to depart.

-Give oats to the horses, but first shaken with a wolf skin.
+Give oats to his horses, but first shake a wolf skin over them.
 Provide a stable, but where a wolf's carcass has been buried.

 Provide a bedroom, but in a bed made for this purpose with windows, and where it will rain, open them.
 The fireplace should be blocked so that it smokes; the furnace should be lit at first.

 ### Conversing with Others